 Do you want to encourage your students to act with kindness and encouragement?
 Then you need to teach them to be bucket fillers!
-You can use the bucket filler books and fun activities to teach your students why they should always encourage others and treat others with respect.
+You can use bucket filler books and fun activities to teach your students why they should always encourage and treat others respectfully.

-- What Is a Bucket Filler? – A bucket filler is someone who uses acts of kindness and love to make another person feel better.
+- What Is a Bucket Filler? – A bucket filler uses acts of kindness and love to make another person feel better.
 This could be anything!
-A bucket filler could say a kind word to someone who looks sad or they could help a friend in need.
+A bucket filler could say a kind word to someone who looks sad, or they could help a friend in need.
 Being a bucket filler can be as simple as smiling at someone!

 Books and videos are perfect tools for teaching new ideas to students!
 Kids love a good story or video, so use this to your advantage.
-The following books and videos can help you show your students what it means to be a bucket filler, as well as how they can perform acts of kindness each day.
+The following books and videos can help you show your students what it means to be a bucket filler and how they can perform acts of kindness each day.

 - How Full Is Your Bucket? by Tom Rath – This book will introduce the idea of being a bucket filler to your students.
-It will teach your students why it’s so important to have a full bucket.
+It will teach your students why having a full bucket is so important.
 Students will begin to recognize which acts fill a bucket and which ones empty a bucket.

-- Have You Filled a Bucket Today? by Carol McCloud – Here is a book you can use as a follow up to How Full Is Your Bucket?
-In it, students will learn how kindness and love can help fill up a friend’s bucket.
+- Have You Filled a Bucket Today? by Carol McCloud – Here is a book you can use as a follow-up to How Full Is Your Bucket?
+In it, students will learn how kindness and love can help fill a friend’s bucket.
 It encourages students to help fill a bucket every day.

 - Each Kindness by Jacqueline Woodson – You can use Each Kindness to help teach your students that a single act of kindness can change the world for someone.
-In this story, your students will get to see as the main character does NOT act kindly to a new student.
-She eventually learns that if she had only been kind, she could have made a new friend.
+In this story, your students will get to see that the main character does NOT act kindly to a new student.
+She eventually learns that she could have made a new friend if she had only been kind.

 - Bucket Filling A to Z by Carol McCloud – Another great bucket filler book that is filled with a simple way to be a bucket filler for each letter of the alphabet.

-- Color Your World with Kindness – This video gives your students a great visual for how even a small kindness can change the world.
-Your students will enjoy watching as each kindness brightens a life.
+- Color Your World with Kindness – This video gives your students a great visual of how even a small kindness can change the world.
+Your students will enjoy watching as each kindness brightens their life.

 - Kindness Books and Videos for the Classroom – Looking for more ideas?
 This blog post lists 15 books and videos you can use to teach kindness in your classroom.

-You’ll need plenty of fun lesson plans and visual aids in order to teach your students how to be bucket fillers.
-Here are a few ideas for lessons and anchor charts, writing activities, and bulletin board displays that will help your students become better bucket fillers.
+You’ll need plenty of fun lesson plans and visual aids to teach your students how to be bucket fillers.
+Here are a few ideas for lessons and anchor charts, writing activities, and bucket filler bulletin board displays to help young children become better bucket fillers.

 Lessons & Activities